 - Trauma–Have you suffered any trauma in your childhood or adulthood?

-When interviewing a new patient, I also typically ask one general open-ended question, like, "How did you get to be you?"
+When interviewing a new patient, I typically ask one additional open-ended question, like, "How did you get to be you?"
 It's telling to hear what comes to people's minds:

 - "My parents were older when they had me."